-Given the new perils catalyzed by the coronavirus pandemic, an expansive and vigilant approach to cyber security is a must.
+Given the newly distributed work environment, the associated digital transformations, and the corresponding operational hurdles within the financial services industry, an expansive and vigilant approach to cyber security is a must.

 Financial institutions should aim to avoid reductions in cyber security spending, state experts.
 “Given the increased push toward digitization and the challenges raised by new, often remote work environments, as well as an increase in insider threats, cyber risks confronting most organizations are intensifying.”